jjvanzon/JJs-Reference-Architecture/api.md

 }
 ```

-It might be is advised, that the bridge table not to rely on a *composite* key of the two `ID's`.
-A single surrogate `ID` field might do better:
+It might be is advised, that the bridge table not rely on a *composite* key of the two `ID's`.
+A single *surrogate* `ID` field might do better:

 <img src="images/bridge-entity-table-with-surrogate-key.png" width="200"/>

-This is because it gives 1 handle to the combination of 2 thing, giving [`ORM`](#orm) less difficulty managing things under the hood, prevents passing around composite keys, lower quality hash keys, URL's that look less pretty, etc.
+This is because it gives 1 handle to the combination of 2 thing, giving [`ORM`](#orm) less difficulty managing things under the hood, prevents passing around composite keys, lower quality hash keys, URLs that look less pretty, etc.

 #### Binary Fields